MHertaeg/Full-Morpholology/README.md

 ## Contents
 run.m - Calles all funtions in order

-measure_distance.m - Function that measures distance of each void space voxel to the nearest solid phase voxel
+measure_distance.m - Function measures distance of each void space voxel to the nearest solid phase voxel

-fill_spheres.m - Functio that places spheres of specified dimentions into void space
+fill_spheres.m - Function places spheres of specified dimentions into void space

 example_geom.m - Simple 3D geometry for demonstration